aliaksandr-s/prototyping-with-clojure/tutorial/chapter-03/03-Environment set up.md

 ## Trying REPL

-First start datomic..... **to do**

-Now that we have everything installed we need to verify that everything works.
+Now that we have everything installed we nee to verify that everything works.
+Let's create a project and play around with it for a bit.
+But first we need to run a database.
+Here are the steps:

+1.
+2.

  We don't want to spend too much time for setting up the project so we'll use [Luminus framework][2] for scaffolding.
 Let's run those commands:

 `$ lein new luminus my-app +cljs`
 `$ cd my-app`